iyobo/jollofjs/packages/isvalid/README.md

 * Bug fixes and internal improvements.
 * `type` and `custom` can now be used alongside each other.
-* Default functions now also works synchronously.
+* Default functions and custom validators now also works synchronously.
 * Changed license to MIT
 * Improved this file with a TOC
 * Added middleware for Connect/Express (from [isvalid-express](https://github.com/trenskow/isvalid-express)).